 The original, and some purists say the only, orange marmalade is made from Seville oranges.
 Fragrant, sour and somewhat bitter, these small fruits impart the classic marmalade taste.
 The rind has a distinct flavor unlike any other orange with a delightful bite.
-I make mine English style, chunky rather than fine slivers like my Heirloom Valencia marmalade.
-Try it on white or wheat toast.
+I offer both course cut and fine cut.
+For a classic English breakfast apply generously on buttered toast or try it as a crepe filling with mascarpone.
 I use it to make my German Lebkuchen cookies!

 INGREDIENTS: Seville oranges, organic sugar, lemon juice.

 NEW!
 PURCHASE with CRYPTO - copy and paste the link into a new window to continue.